AlexShkarin/pyLabLib/docs/devices/Lakeshore.rst

 The operation of this temperature sensor is fairly straightforward, but there is a couple of points to keep in mind:

-    - Like most similar devices, querying temperature using :meth:`.Lakeshore218.get_temperature` simply returns the most recently measured value.
+    - Like most similar devices, querying temperature using :meth:`.Lakeshore218.get_temperature` immediately returns the most recently measured value.
+Re-measurement is periodically initiated by the devices itself.
     - It is possible to specify custom response curves by using :meth:`.Lakeshore218.set_curve_header` and :meth:`.Lakeshore218.set_curve`.
 However, you need to be careful, as it overwrites the stored user curves.